aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 copy running-config startup-config
 ```

-In the folder `single-dc-l3ls/switch-basic-configurations/` you will find a file per device you can use for the initial configuration.
+The folder `single-dc-l3ls/switch-basic-configurations/` contains a file per device for the initial configuration.

 ## Ansible inventory, group vars and naming scheme